 A Tesla auto loan is a financial product offered by a child company of the automaker.
 This company operates under the name Tesla Finance LLC and is responsible for reviewing loan applications, issuing funds, and processing loan payments.

 Tesla also has an online platform where you can apply for financing via a third-party company.
-The automaker works with different partners to offer alternatives to its own financing products.
+The automaker works with different partners to offer alternatives to its financing products.

 How to Apply for a Tesla Auto Loan